 - For security reasons, the FRITZ!Box blocks UDP port 3544 when an IPv6 internet connection is active.
 This means that applications cannot use the Teredo protocol to access the internet; they are therefore also unable to bypass the FRITZ!Box's firewall and establish their own IPv6 connections using Teredo instead of using the FRITZ!Box's existing IPv6 connection.
 Thus, the FRITZ!Box complies with standardized recommendations for home network devices (RFC 6169 Section 3.1.3).

 Note:Teredo (RFC 4380) is an IPv6 tunneling mechanism devised to facilitate the transition from IPv4 to its successor IPv6.
 Teredo encapsulates IPv6 data packets from Windows computers within IPv4 data packets and transmits these to a Teredo server from Microsoft.
 This server then forwards the IPv6 data packets to their actual destination.

 Note:The configuration procedure and notes on functions given in this guide refer to the latest FRITZ!OS for your FRITZ!Box.

 1 Configuring an application for use without Teredo

-- Configure the Internet application so that it uses the IPv6 protocol instead of Teredo.
+- Configure the application so that it uses the IPv6 protocol instead of Teredo.

-Note:You can find information on using the application without the Teredo protocol and the necessary settings in the relevant documentation, or you can contact the manufacturer.
+Note:Refer to the manufacturer for information on using the application without the Teredo protocol and the necessary settings, for example consult the manual.

-If the Internet application cannot be used without the Teredo protocol, you can disable the Teredo filter in the FRITZ!Box instead:
+If the application can only be used with the Teredo protocol, disable the Teredo filter in the FRITZ!Box: